Denodo AI SDK - User Manual

 To integrate the Denodo AI SDK as an agent or tool as part of your own solution, you can call the API endpoints.

 NOTE: Before calling any of the endpoints, you must have inserted the VDP database(s) information into a compatible vector store.
-To do this, call the getMetadata endpoint with insert = True and overwrite = True.
-After the getMetadata is generated, it is your choice to force overwrite or not.
+To do this, call the getMetadata endpoint with insert = True.

 Here is a simple example using the Python requests library.
 We are going to call the answerQuestion endpoint with the corresponding parameters.
 This endpoint takes a natural language question in and returns a natural language response out.